 - Management and execution of exercises in accordance with HSEEP.
-The HSEEP library provides guidance for exercise design, development, conduct, and evaluation of exercises, as well as sample exercise materials.67 - Implementation of NIMS.
-HSPD-5 requires all federal departments and agencies to adopt NIMS and use it in their individual incident management programs and activities, including all preparedness grants.
-DHS/FEMA recipients should review NIMS implementation criteria at: fema.gov/emergency-managers/nims, and ensure all federally-funded training and exercise activities align with NIMS standards. - Coordination with state-level partners.
-Communications-specific exercise activities should be coordinated with the SIGB or SIEC and SWIC to facilitate participation by appropriate entities (e.g., public safety, utilities, private sector, federal agencies) and resources (e.g., deployable assets).
+The HSEEP library provides guidance for exercise design, development, conduct, and evaluation of exercises, as well as sample exercise materials.68 - Implementation of NIMS.
+HSPD-5 requires all federal departments and agencies to adopt NIMS and use it in their individual incident management programs and activities, including all preparedness grants for state, local, tribal, and territorial recipients.
+DHS/FEMA recipients should review NIMS implementation criteria at: fema.gov/emergency-managers/nims, and ensure all federally-funded training and exercise activities align with NIMS standards.

-66 The FirstNet Authority developed the Broadband Exercise Inject Catalog, providing realistic, consistent, and accurate exercise questions and injects to promote integrating wireless broadband capabilities into public safety training opportunities.
+67 The FirstNet Authority developed the Broadband Exercise Inject Catalog, providing realistic, consistent, and accurate exercise questions and injects to promote integrating wireless broadband capabilities into public safety training opportunities.
 The catalog is compatible with HSEEP Master Scenario Events List templates, easily searchable, and can be used for both discussion-based and operations-based exercises.
 Email the FirstNet Authority at FirstNetExercises@firstnet.gov to receive the latest version of the Broadband Exercise Inject Catalog.